Jacob974/helecopter-attack/README.md

 * Type "./main.exec" into the terminal to run the program

 ## Team
-* Jacob Lavi- lead designer, coder, artist, superviser (I am the only person who worked on this project)
+* Jacob Lavi- lead designer, coder, artist, superviser (I am the only person who worked on this project unless you count the developers of SDL)